Faith is not competing with God's choice. Faith is how His choice becomes yours.

 Part of the reason we underestimate our depravity is that we have catastrophically underestimated God's holiness.
 We have scaled the standard down to something we can almost reach — and then congratulated ourselves for being "close enough."

 But Scripture doesn't describe a God who is merely better than us.
 It describes a God who is wholly other.
 When Isaiah saw the Lord, he didn't say "I need to try harder."
-He said, "Woe is me!
+He said, "Woe to me!
 I am ruined!"
 (Isaiah 6:5).
 When Peter recognized who Jesus was, he didn't step closer — he fell to his knees and said, "Go away from me, Lord; I am a sinful man!"
 (Luke 5:8).
 Every person in Scripture who encountered God's unfiltered holiness had the same reaction: not admiration, but terror.
 Not inspiration, but collapse.

 The seraphim — sinless beings who have never once disobeyed God — cover their faces in His presence.
 They do not sing "good, good, good."
 They sing "holy, holy, holy" — and they cannot look.
 If beings who have never sinned cannot bear the sight of God's holiness, what does that tell you about where you stand?